 Four build alternatives were evaluated in the Draft EIR/EIS, in addition to the no-build alternative.
-Alternative A, the no-build alternative, was not selected as the preferred alternative because it would not address the project purpose and need.
-Based on studies performed for the Draft and Final EIR/EIS, under no-build conditions, traffic congestion on the local roadway network and I-80 would worsen, greater numbers of local trips would need to be made on the Interstate and State highway network, safety conditions would be exacerbated, and multi-modal options would be lacking.
+After public circulation of the Draft EIS/EIR, all comments were considered, and the Department became aware of STA's identification of a preferred alternative on November 20, 2008.
+The Department, as assigned by FHWA, will document and explain its decision regarding the identified preferred alternative, project impacts, and mitigation measures in a Record of Decision in accordance with NEPA.
+Alternative A, the no-build alternative, was not identified as the preferred alternative because it would not address the project purpose and need.
+Based on studies performed for the Draft EIR/EIS and Final EIS, under no-build conditions, traffic congestion on the local roadway network and I-80 would worsen, greater numbers of local trips would need to be made on the Interstate and State highway network, unsafe conditions would be exacerbated, and multi-modal options would be lacking.

-All four build alternatives were evaluated in terms of their potential impacts and benefits, as reported in the Draft and Final EIR/EIS, and also with reference to various National Environmental Policy Act (NEPA) related processes.
-These NEPA-related processes include Section 4(f) of the Department of Transportation Act, Section 7 of the federal Endangered Species Act, Section 404 of the Clean Water Act, Section 106 of the National Historic Preservation Act, and the NEPA-404 Integration Memorandum of Understanding (MOU).
+All four build alternatives were evaluated in terms of their potential impacts and benefits, as reported in the Draft EIR/EIS and Final EIS, and also in compliance with federal regulations including Section 4(f) of the Department of Transportation Act, Section 7 of the federal Endangered Species Act, Section 404 of the Clean Water Act, Section 106 of the National Historic Preservation Act, and the NEPA-404 Integration Memorandum of Understanding (MOU).

-The NEPA-404 MOU establishes a process for integrating reviews and concurrence by Caltrans (acting as the federal lead agency for NEPA), the U.S. Environmental Protection Agency (EPA), the National Oceanic and Atmospheric Administration Fisheries Service (NOAA Fisheries), the U.S. Fish and Wildlife Service (USFWS), and the U.S. Army Corps of Engineers (Corps), where a project requires preparation of an EIS and would also impact five acres or more of waters of the U.S., including wetlands and special aquatic sites such as vernal pools.
+The NEPA-404 MOU establishes a process for integrating reviews and concurrence by Caltrans (as the federal lead agency for NEPA), EPA, NOAA Fisheries Service, USFWS, and the Corps, where a project requires preparation of an EIS and would also affect five acres or more of waters of the U.S., including wetlands and special aquatic sites such as vernal pools.
 This process requires the written concurrence of the MOU signatories at three critical checkpoints in the development of the EIS: the project purpose and need and the alternatives to be evaluated in the EIS (prior to circulation of the Draft) and the identification of the Least Environmentally Damaging Practicable Alternative (LEDPA)/preferred alternative (with its conceptual mitigation plan) prior to publication of the Final.
+The NEPA-404 MOU signatory agencies have concurred with the designation of Alternative B as the LEDPA.
+The signatories' concurrence are included in Appendix B of Volume I.

-Consistent with the NEPA-404 process, the MOU signatories, along with the California Department of Fish and Game (CDFG) and the Regional Water Quality Control Board (RWQCB), were convened in developing the project purpose and need statement and the range of alternatives to be evaluated in the
+Consistent with the NEPA-404 process, the MOU signatories, along with the California Department of Fish and Game (CDFG) and the Regional Water Quality Control Board (RWQCB), were convened in developing the project purpose and need statement and the range of alternatives to be evaluated in the EIS.

-EIS.
 Please see Essay Response 1: Transit Alternatives Considered but Eliminated from Further Discussion, for details on the preliminary consideration and withdrawal of alternatives.
-Copies of these agencies' concurrence letters regarding the project purpose and need statement and the range of alternatives to be evaluated in the EIS are included in Appendix C of the Final EIR/EIS.
+Copies of these agencies' concurrence letters regarding the project purpose and need statement and the range of alternatives to be evaluated in the EIS are included in Appendix B of the Final EIS.